Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution: Numerical results for a 1D Model with discrete symmetry

-First, we show the existence of the stationary state in the MDITE protocol, as noted in Sec.~\ref{sec:protocol}.
-Fig.~\ref{fig:1d_convergence} shows that for the control parameters $(\tau, h, p) = (1, 1.8, 0.66)$—which we will later identify as a critical point—the state $\rho_{n_d}$ converges to a stationary state in the limit $n_d \to \infty$.
+We next demonstrate the existence of the steady state in the MDITE protocol.
+Fig.~\ref{fig:1d_convergence} shows that for the control parameters $(\tau, h, p) = (1, 1.8, 0.66)$—which we will later identify as a critical point—the state $\rho_{n_d}$ converges to a steady state in the limit $n_d \to \infty$.

-This is evidenced by the rapid convergence of both $\langle m^2 \rangle$ and the Binder ratio $R_2$ with increasing circuit depth.
+This is evidenced by the rapid convergence of both $\langle m^2 \rangle$ and the Binder ratio $R_2$ with increasing the number of time steps, producing dynamics reminiscent of the quantum Zeno effect~\cite{Misra1977zeno, Itano1990zeno,Koshino2005zeno}.
 We observe similar convergence behavior for other parameter choices.
-In practice, we find that a circuit depth of $n_d = 2L/\tau$ is sufficient to reach the stationary state for the 1D TFIM.